sonots/time_with_zone/README.md

 # TimeWithZone

-Handle Time with Timezone without ActiveSupport or ENV['TZ'].
+Handle Time with Timezone without ActiveSupport or `ENV['TZ']` for thread-safety.

-This gem does not use ActiveSupport, and also does not use ENV['TZ'] because of thread-safety.

 ## Installation